Reading a Test -- Two New Words

 E AssertionError: assert 'SmartNotes' == 'Smart Notes'

 That is enough about running tests.
-You will use uv run pytest throughout Chapter 33.
+You will use uv run pytest throughout the next chapter.
 For now, the point is: you can check your predictions.

 Your First Four Test Predictions